Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Revisiting (Un)Fairness in Recourse

 \subsection{Gap-Based Metrics can Mask Unfairness}

-Unfairness in recourse can be quantified by measuring gaps in cost or social burden across sensitive groups (e.g, $\Delta \mathcal{C}_{f,g} = \max_{s,s' \in \mathcal{S}} |\mathcal{C}^s_{f,g} - \mathcal{C}^{s'}_{f,g}|$ or $\Delta \mathcal{B}_{f,g} = \max_{s,s' \in \mathcal{S}} |\mathcal{B}^s_{f,g} - \mathcal{B}^{s'}_{f,g}|$).
+Unfairness in recourse can be quantified by measuring \textit{gaps} in cost or social burden across sensitive groups: $\Delta C_{f,g} = \max_{s,s' \in \mathcal{S}} |C^s_{f,g} - C^{s'}_{f,g}|$ or $\Delta B_{f,g} = \max_{s,s' \in \mathcal{S}} |B^s_{f,g} - B^{s'}_{f,g}|$.
 According to Equations~\ref{eq:cost_group} and \ref{eq:burden_eop}, these disparities stem from three main sources.
-For cost gaps, the causes include: (a) disparities in AR, as captured by statistical parity \cite{dwork2012fairness}; (b) differences in the cost function, which may arise from unequal opportunities or socio-economic conditions; and (c) variations in the distribution $P(X \mid S = \boldsymbol{s}, f(\boldsymbol{x}) = 0)$, reflecting potential population skews.
-For social burden gaps, they arise from: (a) disparities in true positive rates, captured by equality of opportunity \cite{hardt2016equality}, (b) unequal cost functions, and (c) skews in the distribution of qualified individuals denied recourse (i.e., $P(X \mid S = \boldsymbol{s}, Y = 1, f(\boldsymbol{x}) = 0)$).
-Importantly, this illustrates that satisfying statistical parity (equality of opportunity) does not guarantee an equal distribution of recourse costs (social burden) across groups.
+For cost gaps, the causes include: (a) disparities in AR, as captured by statistical parity \cite{dwork2012fairness}; (b) differences in the cost function, which may arise from unequal opportunities or socio-economic conditions; and (c) variations in the distribution $P(X \mid S, f(X) = 0)$, reflecting potential population skews.
+For social burden gaps, they arise from: (a) disparities in true positive rates, captured by equality of opportunity \cite{hardt2016equality}, (b) unequal cost functions, and (c) skews in the distribution of qualified individuals denied recourse $P(X \mid S, Y = 1, f(X) = 0)$.
+Importantly, this illustrates that satisfying equality of opportunity (statistical parity) does not guarantee an equal distribution of the social burden (recourse costs) across groups.

 Although comparing the \textit{gap of statistical measures} across groups is a common approach in the fairness literature, it can obscure meaningful underlying unfairness.
 In fairness for prediction, a well-known limitation of parity-based definitions is that parity can be achieved by \textit{degrading} performance for the privileged group without improving outcomes for the unprivileged one \cite{martinez2020minimax, diana2021minimax}.
 As a result, groups may exhibit similar expected values for a given metric, even when those values are far from optimal.
 In recourse, this issue is especially critical when evaluating social burden, which ideally should be as low as possible (preferably zero).
 A small gap in burden does not necessarily indicate fairness, as parity might be reached by \textit{increasing the burden for the privileged group} rather than reducing it for the unprivileged one.
 However, in many real-world contexts, such as access to essential goods and services, sacrificing overall well-being is not acceptable.
 Therefore, fairness efforts should aim to reduce the burden for all groups, rather than simply equalizing it.